Speaking of HealthSmart decisions improve your winter healthFebruary 23, 2024

 Vaccines don't just protect you.
 They also protect the people around you.

-Germs can quickly travel through a community and make a lot of people sick.
+Germs can quickly travel through a community and make many people sick.
 If enough people get sick, it can lead to an outbreak or a pandemic.
 But when enough people are vaccinated against a disease, the germs can't travel as easily from person to person, and the entire community is less likely to get the disease.

 That means even people who can't get vaccinated, such as those with weak or failing immune systems, will have some protection from getting sick.
-And if a person gets sick, there's less chance of an outbreak or pandemic because it's harder for the disease to spread.
+And there's less chance of an outbreak or pandemic because it's harder for the disease to spread.

 6. Do vaccines have side effects?

 While vaccines can cause side effects, most are rare, mild and short-lived.
 In rare cases, a vaccine can cause a serious problem, such as a severe allergic reaction.
-The CDC, and the FDA via the Vaccine Adverse Event Reporting System, track serious reactions and events related to vaccines.
-This is a national early-warning system to detect possible vaccine safety issues in the U.S. Anyone can report an event to Vaccine Adverse Reporting System, including patients and health care providers.
+Via the Vaccine Adverse Event Reporting System, the CDC and FDA track serious reactions and events related to vaccines.
+This is a national early-warning system to detect possible vaccine safety issues in the U.S. Anyone can report an event to the Vaccine Adverse Event Reporting System, including patients and healthcare professionals.
 This information is used to ensure vaccine safety in the U.S.